 This really isn’t ideal, even for web-based video distribution that can get away with lesser quality video resolutions.
 The only plus to it I see is that you can still export and send cuts of your video project to other members of your team to review at 720p and it should be relatively okay.
 Then, when it comes time to finish the project(s), you can pay the $25 the monthly fee and consider it a one-time “export” fee.

 Luckily, LightWorks has a good support system built around it, with lots of helpful tutorial videos and a bustling community sharing advice in the forums (Lightworks is open source, which is very useful for generating user input, feedback, and helpful guides).

 Lightworks can be challenging to master with a steep learning curve, despite the fact that the user interface is well organized.
 It asks for some tech-savvy tendencies of the user to really get rolling.

-Bottom line, you should use this if: You know your way around other editing programs and are comfortable jumping into a more advanced program – and you don’t mind spending $25 for monthly upgrade rate to export your video at the end of it.
+Bottom line, you should use this if you know your way around other editing programs and are comfortable jumping into a more advanced program – and you don’t mind spending $25 for a monthly upgrade rate to export your video at the end of it.